Connect with us!

 We understand that "things happen" and "plans change" so we have a liberal cancellation policy.

-Cancellation Policy: If you need to cancel or reschedule your stay with us and notify us at least two days in advance of your expected arrival, we will gladly reschedule you for another time or hold the amount you paid toward a future visit.
-This credit may be used throughout the 2022 and 2023 season.
+Cancellation Policy: In the event that you need to reschedule or cancel your stay, kindly let us know two days before your intended arrival and we will be happy to adjust your reservation or keep your payment for a future visit.
+This credit may be used throughout the 2023 and 2024 season.
 THERE ARE NO REFUNDS.

 Can I get mail at the campground?

-No. Guests may not receive regular mail and cannot use the campground address as their "home" address.
-Camper mail received here will be returned to sender.
+No. Guests are not able to receive mail, and the campground address cannot be used as a primary address.
+Camper mail received here will be returned to the sender.
 Seasonal and Monthly guests may receive packages at the campground.
-Please notify us if you are expecting a package as it may come to our post office or be delivered directly to our Welcome Center, depending on the carrier.
+Kindly inform us if you have a package due, since it may arrive at our post office or be brought to our Welcome Center, depending on the carrier.
 We will either hold the package at the Welcome Center or deliver it to your campsite.

 What is your current Visitor Policy?

 Who is a Visitor on our campground?
-Visitors are people who are not registered on a campsite and have come to spend a finite time with friends or family on their campsite.
-We are welcoming visitors at this time.
-The guest will call the office and give the names of the visitors that will be coming to the campground.
-When the visitor arrives, they will push the button at the gate, be welcomed in, and stop at the Welcome Center to check-in.
+Individuals who are not registered on a campsite and come to stay for a period with family or friends.
+We welcome visitors.
+The guest will call the office and give the names of the visitors that will come to the campground.
+Upon the guest's arrival, they will push the button at the gate, be welcomed, and make a stop at the Welcome Center to check-in.

 Questions about Campsite Amenities: